Child Custody | Family

 Temporary protective custody can be overwhelming and traumatic for a child.
 If you’d like to pursue emergency temporary custody, even if the child is not yours, you can do so by filing your petition and initiating the emergency child custody process with the court.

-Do I Need a Lawyer for Emergency Custody?
+Do You Need a Lawyer for Emergency Custody?

-You do not require the assistance of a family law attorney for emergency custody cases.
-Nonetheless, in most cases, individuals who hire an attorney have a higher likelihood of obtaining the best outcomes.
+You are not obligated to have an attorney for emergency custody cases.
+Nonetheless, in most cases, individuals who hire a family law attorney have a higher likelihood of obtaining their preferred outcome.

-If you’re facing an emergency custody case, a family law attorney can provide competent assistance.
-However, attorneys come with high price tags, and costs can make legal help more challenging to obtain.
+Attorneys come with high price tags, and those costs can make legal help seem challenging to obtain.
 In that scenario, an unbundled lawyer may be the right choice for you.

-An unbundled lawyer is a traditionally trained attorney offering special services.
+An unbundled lawyer is a traditionally-trained attorney who offers the option of pay-as-you-go services.
 Unlike lawyers that provide full legal representation from beginning to end, an unbundled lawyer will help whenever you decide you need them.
-Whether it is drafting documents or representing you in court, an unbundled lawyer is ready to provide legal assistance for some tasks and delegate to you the rest.
+Whether it is reviewing your draft of documents or representing you in court, an unbundled lawyer can give legal assistance for some tasks and delegate to you the rest.